nasa/cumulus/docs/deployment/postgres-database-deployment.md

 ### Connect to PostgreSQL DB via pgAdmin

-If you would like to manage your PostgreSQL database in an GUI tool you can via pgAdmin.
+If you would like to manage your PostgreSQL database in an GUI tool, you can via pgAdmin.

 #### Requirements